yifengling0/SynapticsTouch/README.md

 # [INSTALLTION]
-replace the stock one and fix the reg with next values.
+replace the stock one which on the \windows\system32\drivers import the reg file.

 # Lumia930